xiangyu2022/Symbiotic-Star-RT-Cru-Analysis/README.md

 Download the datasets at: https://github.com/xiangyu2022/Symbiotic-Star-RT-Cru-Analysis/tree/main/datasets

-## Implementation of the codes

-Download the codes at: https://github.com/xiangyu2022/Symbiotic-Star-RT-Cru-Analysis/tree/main/codes

-### Download R and Necessary Packages
+## Download R and Necessary Packages

 First install R and load the LPBkg and LPsmooth package in R as: